jdcook/fresh_cooked_tweens/readme.md

 - Open the project
 - Click "Yes" when it asks if you would like to rebuild FCTween
-- Go to Edit/Plugins, search for FCTween and enable it
+- Go to Edit/Plugins, search for FCTween and make sure it's enabled
-- Restart the project
+- Restart the project if needed
 - Verify everything is working by going to a blueprint, right clicking and looking for the "Tween" category
 - Package the project if you want to double-check it's installed correctly
-    - If you package the project, launch the .exe and it says **Plugin 'FCTween' Failed to load because module 'FCTween' could not be found**, this probably means that you have a blueprint-only project.
+    - If you package the project and launch the .exe, and it says **Plugin 'FCTween' Failed to load because module 'FCTween' could not be found**, this probably means that you have a blueprint-only project.
 This is a current bug with UE, and the workaround is to make a dummy C++ file, and restart the project to recompile it.
         - In UE5: Tools/New C++ Class
         - In UE4: File/New C++ Class
     - It could also mean you just need to force it to recompile by deleting the project and plugin's Intermediate/Build folders and restart.